-Fat stores toxins are numerous.
-Pesticides, herbicides, solvents, plastics (phthalates), heavy metals are some key players in fat stored toxins.
+Toxins stored in fat are numerous.
+Pesticides, herbicides, solvents, plastics (phthalates), heavy metals are some primary toxins stored in fat.
 These can be removed by a properly trained physician effectively.
 Keep in mind though that while they can be removed, they also can be replaced quite simply.
 The environment in which we live is toxic.
-It is imperative that detoxification occur when needed and properly.
+It is imperative detoxification occur when needed and properly.

 What are the ways to detox?

-- Meditation - being calm reduces stress.
 Stress is a highly catabolic or destructive state creating mass metabolic waste.
 This metabolic waste builds up and slows detoxification.
 It slows detoxification as blood vessels become narrowed and reduced blood flow to the liver, skin, brain and numerous other key organs.
-This creates a toxic body burden
+This creates a toxic body burden.

 Why to use bath instead of other treatments?